 Pokémon Black and White takes everything from Diamond and Pearl and improves in areas that needed it the most.
 The game was faster and more polish than its direct predecessor, and the graphics were a noticeable step up.

 The only reason why this game isn’t higher is that I believe the Pokémon designs introduce in these games are the weakest in the entire franchise.
-Black and White had about 150 new Pokémon, the same number as the original generation.
+Black and White had about 150 new Pokémon, the same number as the first generation.
 You can tell the artists were creatively stretched thin, as some of these new Pokémon are just lame.
 One of these new Pokémon is an Ice Cream Cone.
 Despite that, Black and White’s story and gameplay make it one of the best in the series.

 7. Pokémon Diamond and Pearl

 While my lists are usually subjective, meaning they are mostly based on my own opinions and taste, for this list, I try to be a little bit more objective.
 I’m aware of the popularity of certain games in the franchise, so I try to be fair and add in extra points for some of the more popular entries in the series.
 Like I said at the top, I love all these games.
-There hasn’t been a bad Pokémon game in my mind.
+There hasn’t been a lousy Pokémon game in my mind.

 The reason why I bring this up is that I think having Pokémon Diamond and Pearl this high end may be the most controversial listing on this feature.
 The fourth generation of games may be the most divisive in the entire franchise, with some fans loving it, while others loathe it.
 I am squarely on the latter.

 Diamond and Pearl were the entries that I was the most into.
 I love the Pokémon, I love the region, I love the Gym battles, and I love the new mechanics in the game.
 My Pokémon Pearl has the most hours I’ve ever put in any Pokémon game.
 The issues with the games stem from the very, VERY slow battle system.
 However, it never personally bothered me.
-The fourth generation has always been my favorite, and frankly, I don’t care what anyone says.
+The fourth-generation has always been my favorite, and frankly, I don’t care what anyone says.

 6. Pokémon Gold and Silver

-What many consider to be the best games in the franchise, Pokémon Gold and Silver was the natural progression from the original Pokémon games.
+What many consider to be the best games in the franchise, Pokémon Gold and Silver, was the natural progression from the original Pokémon games.
 A day and night setting was incorporated in these games, and certain Pokémon was only available in certain times of the day.
 Steel and Dark types were introduced, adding more complexity to the gameplay.
 Breeding was introduced, meaning Pokémon eggs and baby Pokémon like Pichu was formally revealed.

 The game didn’t change the gameplay too much, but it didn’t need to.
 The other added things were more than enough to have it this high on this list.
 The additional new Pokémon are a little bit bland, though still solid overall.